by Richard Katz

 As the full summer sun began its descent to fall, I prepared two flower essences in the Terra Flora biodynamic gardens.
 Towering Sunflowers gloried in the late August heat, soon to bow their swollen heads to the Earth.
 Meanwhile, closer to the ground, stood the red and robust Love-Lies-Bleeding, with cascades of tiny red-magenta blossoms falling toward the Earth.

-Both of these plants have been well known in the repertory of FES flower essences — Sunflower for well over two decades, and Love-Lies-Bleeding for 14 years.
+Both of these plants have been well known in the repertory of FES flower essences for several decades.
 Yet each time we make an essence or sit with a plant, we try to approach it with "beginner's mind."
 We want to see and experience anew just how the form, color, growth pattern, and other characteristics of the plant express its essential qualities, what we call the "gesture" of the plant (in the tradition of the natural science of Johann v.
 Goethe).

 The spring-green center, compact at its origin, grows outward in dual Fibonacci spirals, interweaving as they expand into light.
 They become yellow buds, then circles of disk florets with points of light, while outer rings of arching stamens send their yellow essence into the world.
 Surrounding all is the crowning aura of the ray florets, linear and leaf-like, yet brilliant in solar yellow.
 They encircle the central disk, then curve out with three distinct veins, forming a magnificent circumference.
 This flowering head of the Sunflower is borne on a sturdy, fibrous stalk in an upright, stately manner, the plants in our garden growing up to 12 feet tall.